sandyleee/risk/README.md

 Then find the strongest neighbor that can attack to that country and reinforce it with all given troops.
 In the attack phase, it will choose origin and destination in a same manner that it implemented for reinforcement phase.
 In fortify phase it will fortify the troops such that it minimizes the maximum BSR amonge its countries.
 4. TD player: This player which uses TD learning algorithm in all three reinforcement, attack and fortify phases.

+You may run python server.py to see the result of fighting two agents.
+To change the agents type you can do it in server.py.